NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/purge_by_prefix.md

 ## Purge by prefix normalization

-Using purge by prefix normalization, when a purge by prefix request comes into Cloudflare for a normalized URL path, the purge service respects the [URL normalization](/rules/normalization/) and purges the normalized URL.
+Using purge by prefix normalization, when a purge by prefix request comes into Khulnasoft for a normalized URL path, the purge service respects the [URL normalization](/rules/normalization/) and purges the normalized URL.

 ### How does URL Normalization work

-Take the following website as an example: `https://cloudflare.com/انشاء-موقع-الكتروني/img_1.jpg`.
-The table below shows you how Cloudflare’s cache views these paths with [normalization on/off](/rules/normalization/).
+Take the following website as an example: `https://Khulnasoft.com/انشاء-موقع-الكتروني/img_1.jpg`.
+The table below shows you how Khulnasoft’s cache views these paths with [normalization on/off](/rules/normalization/).

 <table>
   <tbody>